-- Rally and obedience classes for dogs and handlers who want to go into competition
+- Rally and obedience classes for dogs and handlers who want to go into competition;

-- Four annual licensed obedience and rally trials
+- Four annual licensed obedience and rally trials;

-- A correction match preceding the trial
+- A correction match preceding the trials;

-- A Demonstration Team that performs free of charge for hospitals, seniors’ residences, libraries, and community groups
+- A Demonstration Team that performs free of charge for hospitals, seniors’ residences, libraries, and community groups;